rjmholt/misc/psapi/doc.md

 - Many of PowerShell's `Info` objects, like `AliasInfo` for example, are lazily instantiated on the pipeline thread.
   To make them safe to use off the pipeline thread, it's often worth doing something like converting them to a fully instantiated object (e.g. transform them to a type you own, copying all the data).
-- Events and event handlers usually occur between threads, so be wary of what thread events are handled on
+- Events and event handlers usually occur between threads, so if passing data from an event to an event handler or vice-versa, always be wary that the thread that handles an event likely differs from the one that created or owns the data.
 - `async`/`await` in C#, which is particularly diabolical since `async` methods may be run on a series of threadpool threads by design.

 The last case can arise particularly when writing cmdlets,